linode/docs/docs/guides/development/python/working-with-unicode-in-python/index.md

 The Unicode code space is divided into seventeen planes to help structure and organize the collection.
 Related characters are placed within contiguous blocks inside a single plane.
 This makes it easier to locate specific characters in the published Unicode charts.
 All characters have a fixed name that uniquely identifies them.
 This name cannot be subsequently changed, even if it is inaccurate or contains errors.

 Unicode contains several unallocated "non-character" code points and blocks of private-use code points.
-The private characters can be used internally or through agreement between a sender and receiver.
+The private characters can be used internally or through an agreement between a sender and receiver.
 In addition, a set of "formatting" characters modifies the behavior of adjacent characters, including ligatures.
 Some abstract characters can only be represented by a sequence of two or more characters.
 Unicode maintains a list of these abstract characters, but they are often the source of some confusion.

 Although moderated, Unicode is an open system.
 New additions are always being proposed.
-Unicode has the capacity to expand to over one million code points, and there is still plenty of room for new characters.
+Unicode can expand to over one million code points, and there is still plenty of room for new characters.
 The current release of Unicode is 14.0, which was released in 2021.

 Most operating systems, web browsers, text processors, and programming languages such as Python have built-in support for Unicode.
-They are able to decipher Unicode-encoded text and display the appropriate characters.
+They can decipher Unicode-encoded text and display the appropriate characters.
 Some applications do not support Unicode or have not yet implemented the latest release.
-In this case, users might see empty rectangles, or the `?` symbol in place of actual text.
-Some systems only support one or two byte Unicode characters, which is a subset of the entire collection.
+In this case, users might see empty rectangles or the `?` symbol in place of actual text.
+Some systems only support one or two-byte Unicode characters, which is a subset of the entire collection.

-The [Unicode site](https://home.unicode.org/) provides a complete overview of the standard, along with a FAQ and explanation of how to use the site.
+The [Unicode site](https://home.unicode.org/) provides a complete overview of the Unicode standard, along with a FAQ and explanation of how to use the site.
 Perhaps the most important section of the site is the [specification of the latest release](https://www.unicode.org/versions/Unicode14.0.0/).
 The documentation allows developers to view the latest code charts and read an overview of each section.

 ### What is the Difference between ASCII and Unicode?

 ASCII is a very early character encoding developed from telegraph code.
 It can be considered an ancestor of the current Unicode system.
 ASCII is an abbreviation of the American Standard Code for Information Interchange.
-It was the standard during the early days of the internet until approximately 2008, and is still common today.
+It was the standard during the early days of the internet until approximately 2008 and is still common today.

 The ASCII character set consists of 128 characters, which have code points between 0 and 127.
 Each code point is represented as a 7-bit binary number.
 Some applications used the eighth and final bit for proprietary purposes, leading to a lack of compatibility.
 The set of ASCII characters was found to be too small and restrictive, so new encodings were developed to allow for more characters.
 However, most modern encoding systems are based on ASCII and typically preserve the original code points for the original ASCII characters.